bitnami/charts/bitnami/redis-cluster/README.md

 ## Parameters

-The following table lists the configurable parameters of the Redis(TM) chart and their default values.
+The following table lists the configurable parameters of the Redis<sup>TM</sup> chart and their default values.

 #### Global parameters